-I’ve always dreamed of Everest ever since I was a kid.
+I’ve always dreamed of climbing Everest ever since I was a kid.
 It was a dream that has always been a dream (to read: a far reality).
-And as I understand the way of things, I realized that it is impossible for me to summit the top of the world and I came to accept the closest thing – the Everest Base Camp!
+And as I understand the way of things, I realized that it is impossible for me to summit the top of the world and I came to accept the closest thing – the Everest Base Camp trek!

-After four consecutive years of venturing into Nepal, twice of which were treks to Annapurna Base Camp, I promised myself that my fifth would be to Everest Base Camp.
+After four consecutive years of venturing into Nepal, I promised myself that my fifth would be to Everest Base Camp.
 I needed to do it, while I’m still in my prime and my resources could still handle it.

-Our flight from Kuala Lumpur departed on time but landed in Kathmandu late due to air traffic congestion at Tribhuvan International Airport.
+Our flight from Kuala Lumpur departed on time but landed in Kathmandu late.
+It was due to air traffic congestion at Tribhuvan International Airport.
 The aircraft spent an additional 15 to 20 minutes circling above Kathmandu Valley but no one on board complained.
 With the view of Himalayan peaks on our windows, who would dare complain?

 We finally touched down the runway at half past two in the afternoon, Nepal time.
 As soon as we disembarked from our plane, we immediately proceeded to immigration hall for the visa processing.
 Thankfully, the application was smooth and fast.
-It pays off when one knows how things go and after five consecutive years of traveling to Nepal, I like to believe that I have mastered the process.
+It pays off when one knows how things go.
+After five consecutive years of traveling to Nepal, I like to believe that I have already mastered the process.

-We rushed to the exit when we got our entry stamps, brushed off the taxi drivers offering 500 Rupees ride to Thamel, and opted for a local bus outside the airport.
+When we got our entry stamps, we rushed to the exit and brushed off the taxi drivers offering 500 Rupees ride to Thamel.
+I always prefer the local bus outside the airport.
 It only costed us 20 Rupees each to Brikuthimandap, where Nepal Tourism Board (NTB) is situated.

 Fifteen minutes before closing time at four, we were already in NTB filling up the Trekkers Information Management System (TIMS) Form.
 We paid 2,000 Rupees per person, the other required permit should be applied after Lukla, we were advised.
 We were good!